Chinomso1995/mini-fintech-application/README.md

 # mini-fintech-application
-I am building a mini Fintech application.
-My goal for this application is to be able to get account names of any account number in Nigeria.
-It will not be able to transfer money though.
-This application would be built using Paga's UI.
-Paga is one of the biggest Fintech companies in Nigeria.
-I just changed a few things.
-By the end of this application, I would be familiar with regular expressions, AJAX and APIs in Javascript and how they could be used to solve real world problems.
-This is the first version which is just the homepage.
-This was created with HTML, CSS and Javascript.
-I only used bootstrap for the carousels.
+This is a mini fintech application that could be used to send money albeit to my own Bank Account.
+So please dont send any money.
+The UI was rebuilt with Paga's UI with some changes.
+Paga is one of the largest fintechs in Nigeria.
+The Payment App itself makes use of Paystack API.

+Use 'kronika' as a username to access the payment page.
+This project was a great way for me to sharpen my CSS skills and really get into asyn Javascript.